Red Lights, Café Culture and Old Worldly Charm

 Amsterdam is as chilled-out as it is hedonistic, as quaint and picturesque as it is eccentric and as innocent as it is unashamedly illicit – and it is this cultural fusion that makes Amsterdam such a spectacular location for a hen weekend.

-Amsterdam is knock-your-socks-off gorgeous, and you’ll be blown away by the stunning architecture and beautiful network of canals.
-By day, the city is happily bustling with its café culture, and by night, the city comes to life with bars, clubs and, of course, the infamous Red Light District.
+Amsterdam is knock-your-socks-off gorgeous, and you’ll be blown away by the stunning architecture, beautiful network of canals and delightful blaze of colourful tulips.
+By day, the city is happily bustling with its relaxed café culture, and by night, the city comes to life with (hen friendly) bars, clubs and, of course, the infamous Red Light District.

 There are, in fact, three red light districts in Amsterdam, but the most famous by far is De Wallen, located in the Centrum.
-This warren of medieval alleyways is made up of almost 300 windows, the neon red lights reflecting in the canals, which are interspersed with other such venues; sex shops, erotic museums and outrageous performance venues.
+This warren of medieval alleyways is made up of almost 300 windows, the neon red lights reflecting in the canals, which are interspersed with other such venues; sex shops, erotic museums and outrageous performance venues - Casa Rosso, we're looking at you.

 Yet despite its scandalous reputation, The Red Light District is one of the safest places in the city.
 Prostitution is legal in Amsterdam and the area is heavily policed with 24-hour CCTV.
 The legality of prostitution has weaved the sex industry into part of the fabric of Amsterdam’s culture.
 There is a defiantly playful feel about the red light areas, due to their honesty and openness; it’s as shocking and explicit as it’s ever been, but there’s the sense that the city is embracing fun, pleasure and indulgence, rather than being purely about lust.